spacepy/spacepy/README.md

 ### Dependencies

-SpacePy has a number of well-maintained dependencies, most of which are aoutmatically installed by ```pip```.
+SpacePy has a number of well-maintained dependencies, most of which are automatically installed by ```pip```.
 These include:
  - numpy (>=1.6, !=1.15.0)
  - scipy (>=0.10)
  - matplotlib (>=1.5)